instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 <figcaption>Metaphor Systems UI</figcaption>
 </figure>

 If we peek under the hood, we can see that the query is actually a complex object, with a date range, and a list of domains to search in.
 Its actually more complex than this but this is a good start.
+We can model this structured output in Pydantic using the instructor library

 ```python
 class DateRange(BaseModel):